 Examples of biologic disease-modifying drugs used for TED

-As of September 2021, Tepezza® (teprotumumab-trbw) is the only biologic DMD approved by the U.S. Food and Drug Administration (FDA) to treat TED.
+As of 2023, Tepezza® (teprotumumab-trbw) is the only biologic DMD approved by the US Food and Drug Administration (FDA) to treat TED.
 Tepezza is a monoclonal antibody.
 Monoclonal antibodies work by acting like proteins made by your immune system.3

-Tepezza blocks a receptor in the body that can be “turned on” when there is too much thyroid hormone in the blood.
-This receptor is called insulin-like growth factor-1 (IGF-1R).
-Turning on IGF-1R leads to growth of muscle, fat, and connective tissue cells.
+Tepezza blocks the insulin-like growth factor-1 (IGF-1R) receptor in the body.
+IFG-1R is involved in the growth of muscle, fat, and connective tissue cells.
 Too much growth of these cells causes the symptoms of thyroid eye disease.4

 Tepezza is classified as an IGF-1R inhibitor.
 By blocking IGF-1R, Tepezza decreases the muscle, fat, and connective tissue swelling that is common in TED.
 This improves symptoms of TED, including:5